Jasig/umobile-app-phonegap/README.md

 Once complete, the **node_modules** directory, containing all of your project's node modules, will be addded to your project.

 ### Start the Server
-Open a terminal window and navigate to the root of the cso-ui project.
+Open a terminal window and navigate to the root of the umobile-app-phonegap project.

     cd path/to/umobile-phonegap